brefrank/election-analysis/README.md

 ## Overview

-The purpose of this election audit analysis was to use raw data from [election_results.csv](https://github.com/brefrank/election-analysis/files/7281151/election_results.csv) to calculate accurate results for the election.
+The purpose of this election audit analysis was to use raw data from the attached Election_Analysis text file to calculate accurate results for the election.
 With these calculations, the audit team can compare the original election results with the computer calculated results to ensure accuracy.

 ## Summary